Tax Deductions Are Everywhere -- Do You Know Where to Look?

 - If you are a servicemember and a student, make sure you make the most of education-related deductions.
 For example, not many people are aware that the interest paid on student loans may be deductible.
 Document Form 1098-E is mailed to students from loan providers noting the total annual student loan interest paid.
 Be sure to bring this form with you when you meet with your tax preparer, and if you have yet to receive the form, contact your loan provider.

-- Other education benefits include the Lifetime Learning credit (up to $2,000) and the Hope credit, which offers filers up to $1,650 for each eligible student for a period of two tax years.
+- Other education benefits include the Lifetime Learning credit (up to $2,000) and the American Opportunity Tax Credit, which offers filers up to $2,500 for each eligible student for a period of two tax years.

 - When you filed your taxes last year, did you owe an additional tax to your state of record or locality?
 If so, those taxes are deductible on this year's tax return? specifically if you itemize your deductions instead of taking the standard deduction.
-And, thanks again to the passing of late-breaking tax rules in 2006, if you itemize, you continue to have a choice between deducting your state and local income taxes paid or your state and local sales taxes.
+And, if you itemize, you have a choice between deducting your state and local income taxes paid or your state and local sales taxes.
 If you splurged on a car, boat or another "large ticket" item, you may want to consider deducting the sales tax.
 And now that you own that new item, remember to look into deducting the personal property taxes paid on it.

 - If you moved overseas, there are additional considerations.
 If you paid taxes to a foreign government, such as on your investments, they may be deductible.
 And, if your spouse lived with you overseas and earned income from a job, taxes paid on that income to a foreign government may also be deductible.